8115 Frenchman's Lane

 The Fine Arts Building at the Arkansas University Avenue has a host of galleries featuring works of established as well as budding Arkansan artists.
 Three different galleries are located over two floors, hosting varied kinds of work from contemporary to fine art.
 With a collection of over 600 works scattered around the campus, there's a lot to be appreciated.
 If that isn't enough, viewing the esteemed works is free of charge!
 For more information, call or check the gallery website before visiting.

 Located in Little Rock, the Little Rock Central High School National Historic Site is run in partnership with Little Rock public schools and the National Park Service.
-It has a visitor center that displays a film commemorating the Little Rock Integration Crisis that gained national attention in 1957.
-It also has various exhibits centered around the Civil Rights Movement.
+This regular high school came into the public eye when it was the site of desegregation in public schools during the Civil Rights Movement in 1957.
+The event gained national attention for its controversy, with many white Americans still being staunchly anti-integration at the time.
+After several attempts to enter and attend the school that were thwarted by violence, nine African-American students were finally escorted into the school by the U.S Army's 101st Airborne Division.
+This event truly helped change the country and provide a huge step towards equal civil rights in the American South, and all over the country.
+The site has a visitor center that displays a film and various exhibits centered around the Civil Rights Movement.
 Apart from this, there is a garden which has nine trees planted in honor of the Little Rock 9, who were at the center of the Little Rock Integration Crisis.
-Entry is free and guided tours are available on prior booking.
-Check the website for more information.

 The artwork in this gallery is breathtaking.
 You will find a wide range of sculptures, paintings and drawings by African-American artists.
 From James Ayers' emotionally-charged works to Euneda Otis' paintings depicting everyday scenes from the lives of Southern African-Americans, these pieces are collector-worthy.
 A special note: the bookstore sells hard-to-find, out-of-print books by African-American authors, some of which are autographed.
 The gallery also regularly hosts events.
 Call or visit its web site for details.